 Taking advantage of all recovery support services available is a great way to reduce the likelihood of relapse after you complete drug and alcohol detox.
 Your detox counselor at Hill Country Detox will also provide recommendations for ongoing treatment options, which may include inpatient or outpatient addiction treatment.
 It’s important to take those recommendations seriously and consider the benefits of doing so.

 If you recently completed an alcohol and drug detox program elsewhere and have relapsed, you are not a failure and there is still hope for your recovery.
-Contact Hill Country Detox today to get back on track.
+The caring professionals at Hill Country Detox can help you reach a stable, sober state once more and connect you to ongoing treatment options that meet your needs.
+Please contact Hill Country Detox today to get back on track and resume your sobriety journey.